apache/skywalking-banyandb/docs/observability.md

 When the Prometheus metrics provider is enabled, the metrics server listens on port `2121`.
 This allows Prometheus to scrape metrics data from BanyanDB for monitoring and analysis.

-The Docker image is tagged as "prometheus" to facilitate cloud-native operations and simplify deployment on Kubernetes.
-This allows users to directly deploy the Docker image onto their Kubernetes cluster without having to rebuild it with the "prometheus" tag.

 ### Self-observability